Biobix/maelstRom/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MAGE
+# maelstRom

 <!-- badges: start -->
 <!-- badges: end -->

-Welcome to MAGE’s readme!
+Welcome to maelstRom’s readme!

-MAGE is the Modeller of Allelic Gene Expression, an R package providing extensive functions for various RNAseq-based allelic analyses.
+maelstRom is the Modeller of Allelic Gene Expression, an R package providing extensive functions for various RNAseq-based allelic analyses.
 This ranges from basic tasks such as (solely) RNAseq-based genotyping, to the analysis of more complex population-level phenomena such as (differential) allelic bias, allellic divergence and (loss of) imprinting analyses.
-More information about what these are and how to model them using MAGE can be found in the package vignette.
+More information about what these are and how to model them using maelstRom can be found in the package vignette.

 ## System requirements

 ### Hardware requirements

-MAGE requires a standard computer (server) with sufficient RAM for in-memory operations.
+maelstRom requires a standard computer (server) with sufficient RAM for in-memory operations.

 ### OS requirements